 - The inventory process should detect and alert the Resource Custodian about unauthorized software packages discovered on a device.

 - A process exists for the Resource Custodian to periodically review the list of newly installed or updated software packages at least monthly and reconcile that list against the authorized list of software packages.

-- A process exists for Resource Custodian to approve new or updated software based on business need.
-Business need must be construe narrowly such that software must be installed only where necessary for the business purpose or purposes for which the covered data is required.
+- A process exists for Resource Custodian to approve new or updated software based on business needs.
+The business need must be construed narrowly such that software must be installed only where necessary for the business purpose or purposes for which the covered data is required.

 - Any unauthorized software must be removed, added to the authorized software list, or approved as an exception.

 - All decisions must be documented.

 Listed below is a sample list of software tools that may help to gather software inventory data on individual covered devices: